• ๐Ÿ‡บ๐Ÿ‡ธ EN

 Use the level selector at the top of the page to choose how statistics are grouped:

-• Player Stats — Individual player statistics per tournament edition and team
+• Player Stats โ€” Individual player statistics per tournament edition and team.
+Each player shows their nationality flag, each team its country flag, and each edition its tournament host country flags.

-• Team Stats — Team-level aggregates per tournament edition.
-Each team shows its country flag.
-Click any team name to view its Global Rankings detail page.
+• Team Stats โ€” Team-level aggregates per tournament edition.
+Each team shows its country flag and each edition its tournament host country flags.
+Click any team name to view its Rankings detail page.

-• Tournament Stats — Tournament-wide totals across all teams.
-Each tournament shows its host country flag.
+• Tournament Stats โ€” Tournament-wide totals across all teams.
+Each tournament shows its host country flags (international tournaments may have multiple).

 Stat Tabs

-• Basic — Counting stats: G, PA, AB, R, H, 1B, 2B, 3B, HR, IHR, 4B, RBI, BB, IBB, K, SF
+• Basic โ€” Counting stats: G, PA, AB, R, H, 1B, 2B, 3B, HR, IHR, 4B, RBI, BB, IBB, K, SF

-• Rates — Rate stats: AVG (batting average), OBP (on-base percentage), SLG (slugging), OPS (on-base plus slugging)
+• Rates โ€” Rate stats: AVG (batting average), OBP (on-base percentage), SLG (slugging), OPS (on-base plus slugging), OPS+ (league-adjusted OPS)

-• Advanced — Advanced metrics: ISO (isolated power), BABIP (batting average on balls in play), wOBA (weighted on-base average)
+• Advanced โ€” Advanced metrics: ISO (isolated power), BABIP (batting average on balls in play), wOBA (weighted on-base average), OPS+ (league-adjusted OPS)

 Batting statistics page with player stats table